ournetworks/ournetworks.ca/yami-ichi.md

 <p style="text-align: right;"> — <a href="http://yami-ichi.biz/">IDPW, a secret society on the internet that goes back more than 100 years</a></p>

 On 🎃 Friday the 13th 🎃 from 3:00 to 9:00 we'll have vendors tabling all kinds of weird, wonderful, digital artefacts in one physical location: one-of-a-kind, limited-edition and handmade/DIY items—pins, zines, boxed games, card decks, art prints, posters, comics, t-shirts, game soundtracks on vinyl, mixtapes, papercraft and toys

-... followed 9:00-12:00 by our kickoff party at the Toronto Media Art Centre with DJ <a hred="https://soundcloud.com/the-loving-echo">Julia Dickens</a>
+... followed 9:00-12:00 by our kickoff party at the Toronto Media Arts Centre with DJ <a href="https://soundcloud.com/the-loving-echo">Julia Dickens</a>

 ***